amcginlay/eks-demos/doc/21-appmesh/README.md

 Other common use cases include.
 - Observability
 - Retry policies
-- TLS termination
+- SSL/TLS termination
 - Circuit breakers

 You may hear these topics collectively described as **cross-cutting concerns** or **non-functional requirements** - that is to say businesses rarely ask for these features explicitly, but they may question their absence when things go wrong.

-Whilst a service mesh may appear overkill in the context of our simple echo service, they become ever more important as your microservices architecture grows.
+Whilst a service mesh may appear overkill in the context of your simple echo service, they become ever more important as your microservices architecture grows.

 [Return To Main Menu](/README.md)